Megaloptera: Anatomy and life cycle

 Adult megalopterans closely resemble the lacewings, except for the presence of a pleated region on their hindwings, helping them to fold over the abdomen.
 They have strong mandibles and mouthparts apparently adapted for chewing, although many species do not eat as adults.
 They have large compound eyes, and, in some species, also have ocelli.
 The wings are large and subequal.

 The female may lay up to 3,000 eggs in a single mass, placing them on vegetation overhanging water.
 Megaloptera undergo the most rudimentary form of complete metamorphosis among the insects.
 There are fewer differences between the larval and adult forms of Megaloptera than in any other order of holometabolous insects, and their aquatic larvae dwell in fresh water, around which the adults also live.
 The larvae are carnivorous, and are known to feed on small invertebrates, such as crustaceans, clams, worms and other insects.
 They possess strong jaws that they use to capture their prey.
 They have large heads and elongated bodies.
 The abdomen bears a number of fine tactile filaments, which, in some species, may include gills.
 The final segment of the abdomen bears either a pair of prolegs, or a single, tail-like appendage.

 The larvae grow slowly, taking anywhere from 1 to 5 years to reach the last larval stage.
 When they reach maturity, the larvae crawl out onto land to pupate in damp soil or under logs.
 Unusually, the pupa is fully motile, with large mandibles that it can use to defend itself against predators.
-The short-lived adults emerge from the pupa to mate - many species never feed as adults, living only a few days or hours.
+The short-lived adults emerge from the pupa to mate - many species never feed as adults, living only a few days or hours, up to a few weeks at most.

 Evolution

-Apart from the two living families, there are a few prehistoric taxa in the Megaloptera, only known from fossils.
-Some of these occupy a more basal position:
+Apart from the two living families, there are a few prehistoric taxa sometimes placed Megaloptera, only known from fossils.